nooges/advent-of-code/README.md

 # Advent of Code

 My solutions for [Advent of Code](https://adventofcode.com/).
-I'm currently learning F#, so I will try to do most of the problems using that, but may fallback to Python sometimes.
+In 2021-2023, I used Advent of Code to learn F#.
+Now that I've become proficient enough in F#, I switched over to doing it in Rust to learn that language.